 6. TERM AND TERMINATION

 6.1.
 Term.
-This Agreement shall become effective upon the Effective Date of the Agreement for a minimum of one year and will auto renew for 12 months until cancelled.
+This Agreement shall become effective upon the Effective Date of the Agreement for a term of one year and will auto renew for successive one year terms until canceled.

 6.2.
 Termination.
 This agreement is subject to a one year term.
 Company can terminate this Agreement upon 10 days notice to MC any time after the initial term.
 There are no refunds for any amounts paid.
 Cancellation requests must be made by speaking directly with a MobileCause representative.
-Company can reach a representative during normal business hours, M-F 9am-5pm PST, by calling (888) 661-8804 and ask for cancelations.
+Company can reach a representative during normal business hours, M-F 9am-5pm PST, by calling (888) 661-8804 and selecting 2 to speak with a representative.
 Either party may terminate this Agreement immediately upon written notice if the other party should become bankrupt or enter into liquidation proceedings.
 In case of material breach hereunder, either party has the right to terminate this Agreement immediately after written notice to the other party specifying the breach if the breach has not been cured within thirty (30) days after receipt of written notice specifying such breach.
 Provided, however, that MC may suspend or terminate this Agreement immediately if, in MC’s discretion, such action is required to meet the requirements or demands of a Vendor, an Operator, or a government agency.
 On termination of this Agreement those provisions of this Agreement capable of surviving termination shall continue in full force and effect.
 Any such termination shall only occur if the issue has not been cured within thirty (30) days after receipt of written notice specifying such issue.
 On termination of this Agreement those provisions of this Agreement capable of surviving termination shall continue in full force and effect.
 In the event of termination of this Agreement, MC shall make available to Company the Company’s data in a portable, non-proprietary format, for a period of at least thirty (90) days after termination notice.

 7. CONFIDENTIAL INFORMATION